 Prices are generally lower in Brazil than in the UK.
 It is usually cheaper to eat out, although you can naturally find drinks and meals in all price classes.
 Prices are generally also lower outside the large towns and cities.

-Brazil covers several time zones.
-Learn more here.
+Brazil has several time zones.

 Brazil is a country of contrasts.
 On the one hand, it is the ninth-most industrialised country in the world, but on the other, many of its people have to live on less than USD 100 a month.
 Whenever you travel to a poor country anywhere in the world, it is important to be discreet.
 It is not a good idea to flaunt your valuables or to leave them unattended.
-We work exclusively with properly trained, experienced and certified travel guides, who can always provide you with good advice about safety, and know precisely where it is safe for you to walk/visit.
-If you follow your travel guide’s instructions you should always be able to stay out of trouble.
+We work exclusively with properly trained, experienced and certified guides, who can always provide you with good advice about safety, and know precisely where it is safe for you to walk/visit.
+If you follow your guide’s instructions you should always be able to stay out of trouble.

 We will send you your flight reservation as soon as you book your trip.
 You can see times and routes on the itinerary.
 It is important to check your name for spelling mistakes.
 The name on the reservation must be exactly as in your passport.
-If you have any comments on the itinerary or find mistakes in the names, please contact us immediately.
+If you find any mistakes in the names, please contact us immediately.